learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 ```

 This code loads the row for that article from the database and returns it as an
 Active Record model object, which is then serialized as JSON.
+All the
+information needed for the `GET` request — in this case, the `id` of the article
+to render — is included in the path.

-If we want to be able to keep track of page views, we need to figure out how to
+Similarly, if we want to be able to keep track of page views, we need to figure
-include that information in the request, either in the path or the headers.
+out how to include that information in the request, either in the path or the
+headers.

 It would be possible, though quite convoluted, to store this information in the
 path.
 Our JavaScript application could keep track of the articles the user has